Robotic Surgery: Safe with Less Downtime, Los Angeles, CA | HLB

 What Operations Are Performed Robotic Surgery?

-The most common uses for robotic surgery include bariatric, hernia, gallbladder, and colorectal procedures.
+The most common robotic surgery uses include bariatric, hernias, gallbladder, and colorectal procedures.

 Gastric Sleeve Surgery

-This procedure is quickly becoming a favorite around the world for patients with a high body mass index (BMI) who wish to lose weight safely and quickly.
+This procedure is quickly becoming a favorite worldwide for patients with a high body mass index (BMI) who wish to lose weight safely and quickly.
 During a robotic gastric sleeve, the surgeon removes up to 75% of the stomach, reducing it to a sleeve the size and shape of a banana.
-This restricts the amount of food you can eat and makes you feel fuller faster during meals.
+This restricts the amount of food you can eat and makes you feel fuller and faster during meals.

-Read our article: Why Gastric Sleeve Surgery is Becoming a Favorite of Patients Worldwide
+Please read our article: Why Gastric Sleeve Surgery is Becoming a Favorite of Patients Worldwide.

 Gastric Bypass Surgery

 Considered the gold standard of bariatric surgeries, robotic gastric bypass involves the surgeon creating a small pouch at the top of your stomach that forms a new stomach.
-This limits the amount of food you can eat during meals and helps you feel fuller faster while eating.
+This limits the amount of food you can eat during meals and helps you feel fuller and faster.
 The surgeon then makes a stoma (small opening) in the new stomach pouch and attaches that opening to a section of your small intestine.
-Following robotic gastric bypass surgery, you feel less hungry, end up eating less, and lose a significant amount of weight as a result.
+Following robotic gastric bypass surgery, you feel less hungry, eat less, and lose significant weight.

-Read our article: How Gastric Bypass Surgery Makes Weight Loss Easier
+Please read our article: How Gastric Bypass Surgery Makes Weight Loss Easier.

 Hernia Surgery